 ROWIPs are intended to be the means by which local highway authorities will identify improvements and manage changes to their local rights of way network in order to meet the Government's aim of better provision for walkers, cyclists, equestrians and people with mobility problems.
-Therefore, this ROWIP includes the key findings of the assessments to date, together with an action plan detailing proposals for an improved network of rights of way in North East Lincolnshire development of access to the public rights of way network.
+Therefore, this ROWIP includes the key findings of the assessments to date, together with an action plan detailing proposals for an improved network of rights of way in North East Lincolnshire.